NoahUeffing/CapstoneProject/README.md

 # To Update Database

-In the scrapers directory, use the command "./update.sh" to run all scrapers and replace all database data with the new json documents.
+In the scrapers directory while the server is running, use the command "./update.sh" to run all scrapers and replace all database data with the new json documents.

 # To Run Server